SysKitTeam/docs-monitor/troubleshooting/fixing-wmi.md

 ---
-title: Fixing WMI to work with SysKit Monitor
-author: Andrea Budisa
-description: >-
-  This article explains how to resolve WMI failure by rebuilding the WMI repository.
+description: This article explains how to resolve WMI failure by rebuilding the WMI repository.
-date: 29/06/17
 ---

 # Fixing WMI to work with SysKit Monitor